IPandragonI/checkmate/README.md

 5. Open your browser at http://localhost:3000

 Notes:
-- The project exposes a custom server entry (`server.js`) which starts Next.js and a Socket.IO server on the same process.
+- The project exposes a custom server entry (`server.ts`) which starts Next.js and a Socket.IO server on the same process.
 In production you can run `npm run start` after building the app.

 ## Project structure (high level)

 - `src/` – front-end and API routes
-- `server.js` – custom Next.js + Socket.IO server
+- `server.ts` – custom Next.js + Socket.IO server
 - `prisma/` – schema, migrations and seed script
 - `public/` – static assets (pieces, icons, images)